Jorge González (wrestler): National team

-Coach León Najnudel included González in the Argentine national team who took part of the 1985 South American Basketball Championship (bronze medal) and the 1988 Tournament of the Americas (5th place), where he attracted the attention of the Atlanta Hawks' scouts.
+León Najnudel included González in the Argentine national team that took part in the 1985 South American Basketball Championship (bronze medal) and the 1988 Tournament of the Americas (5th place), where he attracted the attention of the Atlanta Hawks' scouts.

 NBA career

 González took part in the 1988 NBA draft, being chosen by the Atlanta Hawks in the third round (#54 selection).
 Along with Hernán Montenegro (drafted #57), they became the first Argentine players drafted in the NBA.
 The Hawks bought the player's rights from his Argentine team for a 30,000 Argentine australes fee.
 However, he was unable to adapt to the physical demands of NBA basketball, partly due to a serious knee injury.

 Professional wrestling career

 World Championship Wrestling (1988–1992)

 In 1988, Hawks owner Ted Turner offered González a job as a professional wrestler in World Championship Wrestling (WCW), which Turner also owned.
 After over a year of training, González was introduced to fans as El Gigante on 19 May 1990 at the pay-per-view Capital Combat.
 Wearing shorts, he competed as a fan favorite and was billed as being close to eight feet tall.

 Over the next two years, he feuded with Ric Flair for the WCW World Heavyweight Championship, participated in a Chamber of Horrors match in 1991 and also had a date on TBS with Missy Hyatt.
 He also participated in a feud with Sid Vicious who stood 6 ft 9 in and One Man Gang who stood at 6 ft 7 in.
 The point of the feud was to determine who the real "giant of WCW" was.
 He also had a cross promotional stint in the New Japan Pro-Wrestling (NJPW) promotion before signing with the World Wrestling Federation (WWF) in 1993.

 According to Ron Reis, Gonzalez was set to make a return to the company at their 1995 pay-per-view Halloween Havoc in the role of "The Yeti", an insurance policy put in place to make sure Hulk Hogan did not retain the WCW Championship against The Giant.
 The plan behind his return was to set up an idea by Kevin Sullivan (who was the booker of the promotion at the time) had for the pay-per-view World War 3 the following month.
 It would be a three ring, 60 man, and over the top rope battle royal, with a giant occupying each of the three rings.
 But the idea fell through as González had a diabetic attack during preparation for his return at the Halloween Havoc pay-per-view leading him to having to be flown back to his birth country Argentina immediately, and Ron Reis had to take his spot in the role.